Susan Erikson

 Dr. Eriksons research has been funded by the Canadian Social Science and Humanities Research Council (SSHRC), the US National Science Foundation (NSF), the Mellon Foundation, the Wenner-Gren Foundation for Anthropological Research, the Volkswagen Foundation, the Deutsche Forschungsgemeinschaft (DFG), Norwegian Research Council, the American Association of University Women (AAUW), the Institute for International Education (IIE), Deutscher Akademischer Austauschdienst (DAAD), and others.
 Postdoctoral work was funded by the Wenner-Gren Foundation and the National Endowment for the Humanities.
 She partnered with FHS colleagues to receive funding from the Canadian Institutes for Health Research (CIHR) for research collaboration on corporate and privatizing trends in global public health.

-Dr. Erikson has a passionate interest in deepening understanding of critical anthropology and its applications to all manner of planetary health.
+Dr. Erikson has a passionate interest in deepening understanding of anthropological method and its applications to all manner of planetary health.
 To that end, she is involved with several efforts to expand medical anthropology education and training beyond conventional curricula.
 She is a co-founder and current coordinator of the Cascadia Seminar, an ongoing bi-annual interactive forum for exploring cutting-edge work in medical anthropology.
 She has been a PI and/or coordinated medical anthropology workshop trainings, including a Volkswagen Foundation-sponsored workshop held in Freetown, Sierra Leone, working with Sierra Leonean and European graduate students exploring the use of critical medical anthropology theory and method to anticipate planetary futures.
+She is currently overseeing an international project with Sierra Leonean, North American, and European colleagues conducting a SSHRC-University of Manitoba-Seton Hall University-sponsored project, Desirable/Undesirable Health Futures, results of which will appear in a forthcoming Journal of Critical Public Health special issue in 2026.

 Research Interests

-Datafication, financialization, and the global political economy of planetary health are Dr. Erikson's current research foci.
-To anticipate global health futures, she combines anthropological theory and ethnographic method with Science and Technology Studies (STS) approaches to study the uneven expressions and local logics of knowledge, wealth, piracies, governmentalities, and the multiple meanings of investment in health.
+Financialization, datafication, and the global political economy of planetary health are Dr. Erikson's current research foci.
+She combines anthropological theory and ethnographic method with Science and Technology Studies (STS) to study the multiple meanings of investment in health, local health sovereignty, and the uneven expressions, logics, and governmentalities of human health and well-being.

-Dr. Eriksons research expertise in Germany and Sierra Leone provides a valuable standpoint for analyses of how global relations of power shape human health and wellbeing.
+Dr. Eriksons research in Germany and Sierra Leone provides a valuable standpoint for analyses of how global relations of power shape human health and wellbeing.
 In a 2008 Lancet invited commentary, Getting Political: Fighting Smarter for Global Health, she argued for greater attention to be paid to the politics of global health.
-Cultivating health partisans willing to get political to reduce suffering originating in the economic and policy architectures is a key starting point.
-In a publication Global Ethnography: Problems of Theory and Method in Reproduction, Globalization and the State, she outlines a methodological approach applicable for people seeking ethnographic evidence-based means to assess what actually works to reduce human suffering.
-The methodology can also help to identify political practices that, however unintentionally, hurt people.
+Cultivating health partisans willing to get political to reduce suffering originating in economic and policy architectures is a key starting point.
+In a chapter, Global Ethnography: Problems of Theory and Method in Reproduction, Globalization and the State (2011), she outlines a methodological approach applicable for ethnographic evidence-based means to assess what actually works to reduce human suffering.
+The methodology can also help identify political practices that, however unintentionally, hurt people.

 Over the last decade, Dr. Erikson has conducted research in Sierra Leone and world cities on the production, use and global circulation of health data in new forms of global health finance.
-She was in Freetown, Sierra Leone, in February 2014 leading a research team studying local and global data use when news of Ebola infections in neighboring Guinea first reached the capital city.
+She was in Freetown, Sierra Leone, in February 2014 leading a research team studying local and global data use when news of Ebola infections in neighboring Guinea first reached the capital city (see Tetts , Ch 3).
 Findings from that research that health data is used not only for accountability, but also increasingly for invest-ability led to a research project on how health data is curated for use in investment instruments.
-Her analyses cautioned that acontextual, top-down data imperatives restructure health sector capital, labour, and priority-setting, with uneven and sometimes unfair effects on population health across global clinical settings.
+Her analyses cautioned that data imperatives restructure health sector capital, labour, and priority-setting, with uneven, unfair, and sometimes deleterious effects on population health.

 Supervisory Topics